accordproject/cicero-ui/CONTRIBUTING.md

 If you're making a small change \(typo, phrasing\) don't worry about filing an issue first.
 Use the friendly blue "Improve this doc" button at the top right of the doc page to fork the repository in-place and make a quick change on the fly.
 The commit message is preformatted to the right type and scope, so you only have to add the description.

 For large fixes, please build and test the documentation before submitting the PR to be sure you haven't accidentally introduced any layout or formatting issues.
-You should also make sure that your commit message follows the [**Commit Message Guidelines**](developers/#commits).
+You should also make sure that your commit message follows the [**Commit Message Guidelines**][developers.commits].

 ## <a name="submit"></a> Issue Submission Guidelines